Vinicius caught fighting back tears as he watched El Clasico final minutes

 PAY ATTENTION: NOW You can COMMENT on our articles on the YEN website!
 Learn how to get started.

-Vinicius Jr. could only watch in anguish as Real Madrid suffered a crushing 5-2 defeat to Barcelona in the Spanish Super Cup final on Sunday night.
+Real Madrid superstar Vinicius Junior could only watch in anguish as his side suffered a crushing 5-2 defeat to Barcelona in the Spanish Super Cup final on Sunday night.

 Substituted in the 76th minute, the Brazilian star sat on the bench, visibly emotional, as his team struggled to find answers against their arch-rivals.